IMAGiNE445/Blog-Post2/README.md

 InternSync is a comprehensive web and mobile platform designed to streamline the management and tracking of internship activities.
 By automating and centralizing the internship management process, InternSync enhances communication and oversight for all parties involved.

 ### Key Features
-- **Centralized Management**: Automates daily report submissions and provides analytics dashboards for performance monitoring.
+- **Centralized Management**: Automates daily report submission process and provides analytics dashboards for performance monitoring.
 - **Hierarchical Access**: Role-based access for interns, college mentors, company mentors, and administrators ensures efficient management.
 - **Key Modules**:
   - **Attendance Management**
   - **Daily Report Submission**
   - **Internship Management**
   - **Mentor Assignment**
-- **Mobile Application**: Offers seamless access to all functionalities for students and mentors.

 ## Technical Overview
 InternSync leverages modern web technologies to provide a robust solution: